How to Diversify Your Crypto Portfolio and Limit Risk

 As a risk management approach, traders might use portfolio rebalancing in conjunction with their current trading strategies.
 Additionally, portfolio rebalancing can be used as a stand-alone investment strategy and is frequently regarded as a viable substitute for “HODLing.”

-Final Thoughts on Diversifying Your Crypto Portfolio
+Final Thoughts on Crypto Portfolio Allocation

 Having a portfolio that lacks diversification is a risk that crypto investors cannot afford to take.
 It means that your investments are weighted toward one or two tokens, if the price crashes, then your portfolio will crash with it.
+That’s one of the reasons why it’s also important to have a stop-loss in place.

 Rather, choosing to diversify your crypto portfolio means that you are taking a proactive approach to risk mitigation.
 Selecting different types of tokens (e.g., payments, security, utility, governance, and gaming) across a range a different industries (e.g., banking and financial services, government, healthcare and life sciences, insurance, media and entertainment, retail and consumer goods) throughout the world means that you are limiting the potential damage to your portfolio should things head south in the market.